Job submission¶

 #SBATCH --output=job.out

-srun ~/data/bin/convert_data -i input.csv -o input.txt
+~/data/bin/convert_data -i input.csv -o input.txt

-srun ~/data/bin/process_data -i input.txt --threads=2 -o results.txt
+~/data/bin/process_data -i input.txt --threads=2 -o results.txt

 If your application is available as a module, you need to load the module either in the job script before you make the call or on the command line before you submit the job.
-Below is an example with Mathematica where the module is loaded in the job script.
+Below is an example with Matlab where the module is loaded in the job script.

 #!/usr/bin/env bash